Derick Osei: AFC Wimbledon

 On 19 March 2022, Osei signed for EFL League One side AFC Wimbledon on a short-term contract until the end of the 2021–2022 season.
 He departed the Dons at the end of the season.

 Dundee

 On 6 October 2022, Osei signed for Scottish Championship side Dundee until the end of the season.
 Osei made his debut off the bench in a Scottish League Cup game against Rangers.
 Osei scored his first goal for the Dark Blues on 28 October, scoring a late equaliser against Queen's Park.
 He would net two goals coming off the bench in a 6–2 Scottish Cup win over Airdrieonians the following month.
 On 16 January 2023, Osei left Dundee after the club activated a break clause in his contract.

+Nîmes Olympique

+On 21 August 2024, Osei returned to French football with Championnat National club Nîmes Olympique.
+Osei made his debut for Les Crocodiles off the bench on 30 August, in a league defeat away to Valenciennes.
+In November 2024, it was reported that Osei's deal with Nîmes had ended after playing 4 games for the club.

+Cherno More Varna

+On 28 February 2025, Osei joined Bulgarian First League side PFC Cherno More Varna on a short-term deal until the end of the season.
+On 15 March, Osei made his debut for The Sailors as a substitute in an away draw against CSKA Sofia.
+On 19 April, Osei scored his first goal for Cherno More in a league draw at home to PFC Beroe Stara Zagora.

 International career

-Born in France, Osei Yaw is of Ghanaian descent.
 Osei Yaw is a youth international for France, and represented the U20s at the 2017 Toulon Tournament.